 - 1. A guest is any person who is invited to, accompanied on, accepted or admitted to the residence property where they do not currently reside. - 2.
 Residents must sign in their guests at the front desk before they enter the Residence. - 3.
 No visitors will be granted access into the Residence after 2:00am. - 4.
-While each guest is in the Residence, the Resident must remain in the company of the guest at all times until the guest leaves the building. - 5.
-Residents are permitted to have up to a maximum of two (2) consecutive overnight guests and no more than ten (10) overnight guests in any one (1) given month. - 6.
-Guests should not in any way interfere with the rights of a roommate or other Resident to privacy, access, sleep or study at any time or anywhere within the Residence.
+Residents may sign-in up to two (2) guests at a time. - 5.
+While each guest is in the Residence, the Resident must remain in the company of the guest at all times until the guest is signed out. - 6.
+The guest must sign-out with the front desk each time they leave residence property, regardless of the length of time spent off property. - 7.
+Residents are permitted to have up to a maximum of two (2) consecutive overnight guests and no more than ten (10) overnight guests in any one (1) given month. - 8.
+Guests should not in any way interfere with the rights of a roommate or other Resident to privacy, access, sleep or study at any time or anywhere within the Residence. - 9.

-- The guest must sign-out with the front desk each time they leave residence property, regardless of the length of time spent off property. - 8.
-Any non-resident who is invited to, accompanied on, accepted or admitted to the residence property is deemed to be a guest of that Resident. - 9.
 Failure to be present does not mitigate or relieve the resident's responsibility for their guest's behaviour.
 Residents are responsible for their guest's behaviour whether they participated in, condoned or were aware of that guest's behaviour or not.
-The specific sanction(s) will be determined by the list of possible sanctions for the offence(s) committed by the guest. - 10.
-The Residence requires any guests 16 years or younger visiting the residence without a parent/guardian to have a signed form of consent from their parent/guardian.
+The specific sanction(s) will be determined by the list of possible sanctions for the offense(s) committed by the guest. - 10.
+The Residence requires any guests 16 years or younger visiting the Residence without a parent/guardian to have a signed form of consent from their parent/guardian.
 This form will also include contact information for the parent/guardian.
 The Residence reserves the right to call a parent/guardian in the event of a medical emergency or due to behavioural conduct. - 11.
 A guest who remains in residence beyond 2:00 am is considered an overnight guest. - 12.
 Requests for exceptions to the Guests and Visitors Policy may be submitted to Residence Management prior to the arrival of the guest.

-LEVEL 1 a) Failure of Resident to be signed in or with their Guest at all times in Residence. b) Permitting a guest to stay over the limit of two (2) nights consecutively or ten nights (10) in any given month (1) without approval from management.
-LEVEL 2 c) Living or permitting someone else to live in a room/unit without an approved assignment from Residence. d) Hosting a Guest during Georgian College's Orientation Week or when Exam Quiet Hours are in effect.
-LEVEL 3 e) Hosting a guest who violates the RCLS.
-All residents are responsible for the actions and behaviours of their guests all times while in the Residence.f) Hosting a guest who has been issued a trespass, or similar notice restricting them from the residence property.
+LEVEL 1 a) Failure to sign-in/sign-out Guests at the front desk. b) Failure of Resident to be with their Guest at all times in Residence. c) Permitting a guest to stay over the limit of two (2) nights consecutively or ten nights (10) in any given month (1) without approval from management.
+LEVEL 2 d) Hosting a Guest during Georgian College's Orientation Week or when Exam Quiet Hours are in effect.

+e) Living or permitting someone else to live in a room/unit without an approved assignment from Residence.
+LEVEL 3 f) g) Hosting a guest who violates the RCLS.
+All residents are responsible for the actions and behaviours of guests signed in with them, at all times, while in the Residence.
+Hosting a guest who has been issued a trespass, or similar notice restricting them from the Residence property.